ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Warning: Leave "Welcome to Mars" msg onscreen till map is loaded.
 Debug.Toggles>Measure Tool: Measures stuff (press again to remove the lines).
 Debug.Toggles>Place Objects: Opens editor mode with the place objects dialog.
+Debug.Toggles>Skip Incompatible Mods: Get rid of "This savegame was loaded in the past without required mods or with an incompatible game version.".
 Debug.Toggles>Skip Missing DLC: Stops confirmation dialog about missing DLC when loading saved games.
 Debug.Toggles>Skip Missing Mods: Stops confirmation dialog about missing mods when loading saved games.
 Debug.Toggles>Toggle Editor: Some sort of editor the devs left buried in code.